-To make the watermelon salad with feta, slice the red onion into thin rings and cube a medium sized watermelon.
+To make the watermelon salad with feta, slice a medium-sized watermelon into bite-sized cubes.
 Split the micro- or baby greens between four plates and top each with about 1 to 1.5 cups of cubed watermelon.
-Add to each salad a sprinkle of feta or goat cheese, some onion or shallot, a generous drizzle of basil oil and a light drizzle of balsamic glaze or fig vinegar; if using Rosemary Olive Oil instead of Basil Olive Oil you may want to skip the balsamic vinegar.
+Add to each salad a sprinkle of feta or goat cheese, some onion or shallot (if using), a generous drizzle of basil olive oil, and a light drizzle of balsamic glaze or fig vinegar; if using Rosemary Olive Oil instead of Basil Olive Oil you may want to skip the balsamic vinegar.
 If you wish, add a few grinds of Salt Blend to each plate.

 Serve cold and enjoy – Mangiare!
 Serves 4

 - Sinatra, Stephen T. Onion Juice – It’s a Thing!
 HeartMDInstitute.com.